 As mentioned above, the first step is to maintain a good oral hygiene routine.
-This includes making sure to properly brush and floss your teeth the recommended twice a day.
+This includes brushing properly and flossing your teeth the recommended twice a day.

 Use a sensitive toothbrush when brushing your teeth.
 This can be a manual toothbrush or an electric one.
 Either way, make sure it has soft, gentle bristles.

-If an electric toothbrush is an option for you, then look for one that has pressure sensors and a timer.
+If an electric toothbrush is an option for you, then look for one with pressure sensors and a timer.
 This will let you know if you are brushing too hard or for too long.
-These types of electric toothbrushes will usually have specific settings for sensitive teeth as well.
+These types of electric toothbrushes will usually have specific settings for sensitive teeth.

 You can use sensitive toothpaste specifically designed to help with teeth that are sensitive.
-These types of toothpaste will contain fluoride or other ingredients to help remineralise your enamel and desensitise your teeth.
+These types of toothpaste will contain fluoride or other ingredients to help remineralize your enamel and desensitize your teeth.

 Other products such as sensitive mouthwash and serums can also help tackle sensitive teeth and protect against triggers such as cold and hot food and drinks.
-If you find that you have tried out a lot of different remedies and products, then it may be time to consult your dentist.
+If you have tried out a lot of different remedies and products, then it may be time to consult your dentist.